Trigger warning: There is mention of suicidal ideation in this story.

 This story first appeared on Discomfort Zone; a podcast on what it’s like to live with chronic pain.
 In the show, I explore how I developed chronic pain, the daily realities I currently face, and the uncertain road that lies ahead.

 Click here to listen to the full episode, which includes an interview with my parents about the hardships they have faced as my caregivers.
-You can subscribe to Discomfort Zone on my website, Apple Podcasts, Spotify, Stitcher, or wherever you listen to podcasts.
+You can find Discomfort Zone on Apple Podcasts, Spotify, Stitcher, or wherever you listen to podcasts.